Perturbation of eigenvalues of the Klein-Gordon operators: Introduction and preliminaries

 where \(U,\ V\) are operators in a Hilbert space \(\mathcal{X}\) such that \(U\) is selfadjoint and positive definite and \(V\) is symmetric.\footnote{ Whenever otherwise specified we shall use the terminology and notation of \cite{Kt-66}.} The Klein–Gordon equation is the relativistic version of the Schr\"odinger equation, which is used to describe spinless particles.
 We refer the reader to \cite{greiner} for the physical background.

+To this end, we study the spectral properties and perturbation of the spectra for the operators on a Hilbert space which have the form $JG$, where $J$ is a reflection i.e.\ $J=J^*= J^{-1}$, and $G$ is positive definite selfadjoint operator.
+We then apply the obtained results to the case of abstract Klein-Gordon operator.
+The developed abstract theory is interesting in its own right, which we illustrate with some examples.

-Typically, one has \(\mathcal{X} = \mathbf{L}^2(\mathbb{R}^n),\ n = 1,2,3\); \(U^2 = m^2 - \Delta\) and \(V\psi(x) = V(x)\psi(x),\ x \in \mathbb{R}^n\) a multiplication operator; this describes a spinless quantum relativistic particle with mass \(m\) in an external electrostatic field described by \(V\) (all measured in appropriate units).
+In the case of the Klein-Gordon operator, typically, one has \(\mathcal{X} = \mathbf{L}^2(\mathbb{R}^n)\), \( n = 1,2,3\); \(U^2 = m^2 - \Delta\) and \(V\psi(x) = V(x)\psi(x),\ x \in \mathbb{R}^n\) a multiplication operator; this describes a spinless quantum relativistic particle with mass \(m\) in an external electrostatic field described by \(V\) (all measured in appropriate units).
 More generally, \(-\Delta\) can be replaced by \((-i\nabla - A)^2\) with an external magnetic potential \(A = A(x)\), and also the constant \(m\) can be replaced by a positive multiplication operator \(m(x)\).
 Finally, \(U^2\) and \(V\) may be finite matrices obtained, for instance, as a discretisation of an infinite dimensional system.
 In each case, using the representation based on Feshbach-Villars \cite{feshb}, the Klein-Gordon equation gives rise to a Hamiltonian matrix operator.

 Under appropriate conditions the Hamiltonian will be selfadjoint with respect to a new scalar product which is topologically equivalent to the original one, but the latter scalar product {\em changes with the potential} and this will be the main difficulty to cope with.